clrfund/monorepo/README.md

-# cl(ea)r.fund
+# clr.fund

-Cl(ea)r.fund is a permissionless and trust-minimized Quadratic Funding application for Ethereum Public Goods.
+clr.fund is a permissionless and trust-minimized Quadratic Funding application for Ethereum Public Goods.
 It uses [BrightID](https://brightID.org) for Sybil resistance and Minimal Anti-Collusion Infrastructure ([MACI](https://ethresear.ch/t/minimal-anti-collusion-infrastructure/5413)) to protect against various forms of bribery and collusion with the use of zk-Snarks.

-Cl(ea)r.fund runs a continuous sequence of Quadratic Funding rounds, where anyone is able to add public goods projects as funding "recipients", contribute funds to the matching pool ("matching funds"), and contribute funds to individual recipients.
+clr.fund runs a continuous sequence of Quadratic Funding rounds, where anyone is able to add public goods projects as funding "recipients", contribute funds to the matching pool ("matching funds"), and contribute funds to individual recipients.

-While Cl(ea)r.fund aims to be agnostic to the source of matching funds, it specifically aims to enable contributions from the following sources:
+While clr.fund aims to be agnostic to the source of matching funds, it specifically aims to enable contributions from the following sources:

 1. Ethereum protocol rewards (Block rewards, transaction taxes, etc)
 2. Known and anonymous benefactors